Knives Advisor

 StrongArm & LMF II Specs Side-By-Side

-- Purposeful break between the tang and the butt cap, providing insulated protection against stray wires and absorbing any shock from hammering
+• INNOVATIVE DESIGN: Purposeful break between tang and unique butt cap with multiple functions provides insulated protection against stray wires and absorbs shock from hammering

 Similarities shared by the StrongArm & LMF II